Caris LeVert hits floater to lift Nets past Nuggets, 112-110

 Nets: DeMarre Carroll scored nine points in 14 minutes in his season debut.
 He missed the first nine games following right ankle surgery. ...
 The Nuggets played a short tribute video for Kenneth Faried's return to Denver.
 Faried was traded to Brooklyn after seven years with the Nuggets.

 Nuggets: Denver attempted two free throws in the first half and 32 in the second half. ...
-Harris's four points were a season low.
+Harris scored a season-low four points.
 It is the first time in 12 games he hasn't scored in double figures.

 GOT YOUR BACK